cschpc/elmfire-on-KNL/README.md

 compute node consisting of two twelve core Intel Haswell E5-2690v3 processors, running at 2,6GHz.

-The test where conducted with both a pure MPI run as well as only using 8 MPI ranks and 3 OpneMP threads per rank, the run time was measured for an iteration that did not output the results.
-The pure MPI case took 93 seconds and the hybrid case took 109 seconds, both faster than the fastest run on the KNL system.
+The test were conducted with both a pure MPI run as well as only using 8 MPI ranks and 3 OpenMP threads per rank, the run time was measured for an iteration that did not output the results.
+The pure MPI case took 93 seconds while the hybrid case took 109 seconds, both faster than the fastest run on the KNL system.

 ## Further improvements